 If non-surgical treatments do not provide sufficient relief of your symptoms and your pelvic organ prolapse continues to cause pain, problems with bowel and bladder functions or if it interferes with your sexual activity, you may choose to discuss surgical options with your doctor.
 The goal of any type of surgical treatment for prolapse is to repair the supporting tissue of the prolapsed organ or vaginal wall using either the patient’s own tissues or a surgical mesh.
-Surgeries can be performed either through the abdomen or the vagina.
 Surgeries performed via the abdomen may be performed laparoscopically or through open abdominal incisions.
 It’s important to discuss all of your options with your physician to determine which treatment plan is most appropriate for your specific medical situation.

-- Surgical procedures that use patients’ own tissues and ligaments without a transvaginal surgical mesh to treat pelvic organ prolapse include McCall culdoplasty, uterosacral ligament fixation, and sacrospinous ligament fixation.2
+- Surgical procedures that use patients’ own tissues and ligaments to treat pelvic organ prolapse include McCall culdoplasty, uterosacral ligament fixation, and sacrospinous ligament fixation.2

-- Surgical procedures that use surgical mesh to treat prolapse via an abdominal incision include sacrohysteropexy or sacralcolpopexy.
-Prolapse can also be repaired surgically using a surgical mesh that is inserted transvaginally.3
+- Surgical procedures that use surgical mesh to treat prolapse via an abdominal incision include sacrohysteropexy or sacralcolpopexy.3

 - If a physician determines that the patient’s uterus is prolapsing into the vagina, the surgical removal of the uterus (hysterectomy) may be recommended as a treatment option for pelvic organ prolapse.

-Depending on your individual situation, your physician may recommend the use of surgical mesh that is placed vaginally or abdominally to treat pelvic organ prolapse.
+Depending on your individual situation, your physician may recommend the use of surgical mesh to treat pelvic organ prolapse.
 Please talk to your doctor regarding the appropriate option for you.

 Surgical mesh is a medical device that is generally used to repair weakened or damaged tissue.
 In urogynecologic procedures, surgical mesh is permanently implanted to reinforce the weakened vaginal wall to repair pelvic organ prolapse.3